4 Ways to Support Your Millennial Through Addiction Treatment

 There’s no doubt about it – you want your child to recover from his or her addiction, and you would probably do anything to make that happen.
 As a parent, it’s hard to not fix things for your child.
 But part of addiction treatment means your child has to take over responsibility for their life.
 We know, we know: How can they take the reins when their decisions haven’t been that great so far?
 After all, their decisions just landed them in rehab.

 “Addiction is a disease.
-Your child didn’t wake up one day and decide, I think I’m going to ruin everything I have and love, and start up an addiction,” Caldwell says.
+Your child didn’t wake up one day and decide, I think I’m going to ruin everything I have and love, and start up an addiction,” according to our experts.
 “To give up control and let your child live independently is one of the scariest parts about being a parent.
 But you have to.
 They have to be able to learn the skills necessary to live a life in recovery.”

 Don’t worry – we’ll help you with that.
 As you child navigates the world of addiction treatment and eventually recovery, they’re learning who they are without drugs or alcohol.
 It might be someone you haven’t seen in a while or someone you’ve never met.
 Either way, it can be hard to swallow as a parent.
 With our programming and addiction specialists, we’ll help you navigate these waters, too.
 You aren’t alone in this struggle.

 You’re feeling a lot of things right now, and that’s OK.
 Maybe some guilt, shame, anger, confusion, fear.
 Your worries haven’t gone away, but for now, you get a well-deserved break.
 Your loved one has gone from one crisis to the next in active addiction, to being in a medically-supervised healthcare facilities with nurses, doctors, therapists, and recovery support specialists.
 Now is the time to process your feelings and do some recovering yourself.
 It probably hasn’t been an easy road so far.